 OPTION( maxrecursion 32767 )

-The same rules appyl when referenced table content needs to be deleted.
+The same rules apply when data in all tables needs to be deleted.

-To continue my series about libjpeg, here is a full working compression sample which tages an RGB array and compresses it in JPEG format, returning the result inside a byte array.
+To continue my series about libjpeg, here is a full working compression sample which takes an RGB byte array and compresses it in JPEG format, returning the result inside a byte array/vector.

 bool SaveJPEG( unsigned char * const rgb, const unsigned int dwWidth, const unsigned int dwHeight, std::vector<unsigned char> * jpeg, const int quality )